negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 inspect the implementation of this function and how does it fit with the previous definition for a Keras module.
 We promise that this functions to minimal additional code.
-The main motivation to have this auxiliary functions in place is to reduce boilerplate for some of the most common use cases.
+The main motivation to have these auxiliary functions in place is to reduce boilerplate for some of the most common use cases.
 As we have seen, it is possible to express everything that we need using the initial KerasModule, with the other functions being for the purpose of